frdl/frdl/cdn/index.md

 * [JSDELIVR](https://www.jsdelivr.com/)
 * [UNPKG](https://unpkg.com/)

-For example, the Frdlweb CDN is the host of our [webfan-website.js project](https://cdn.frdl.de/@webfan3/frdlweb/), wich runs most of the webfans/frdlwebs websites javascripts event this site.
+For example, the Frdlweb CDN is the host of our [webfan-website.js project](https://cdn.frdl.de/@webfan3/frdlweb/), wich runs most of the webfans/frdlwebs websites javascripts, even this site.

 If you want to run your own content on our CDN, you can start with [Webfan Hub](https://webfan.io/), so far.